Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture for some 3D Artin groups

-\begin{proof} By \cite{ellis2010k}, it suffices to show if $\Gamma'$ is a complete subgraph of $\Gamma$, then the $K(\pi,1)$-conjecture holds for $A_{\Gamma'}$.
-We claim $\Gamma'$ has at most 4 vertices, then the corollary follows by Theorem~\ref{thm:4generator}, as if the Dynkin diagram $\Lambda$ of $\Gamma$ contain the Dynkin diagram $[3,5,3]$ as an induced subgraph and $W_\Gamma$ is a 3-dimensional hyperbolic reflection group, then $\Lambda=[3,5,3]$.
+\begin{proof} By \cite{ellis2010k}, it suffices to show if $\Lambda'$ is an induced subgraph of $\Lambda$ which is free-of-infinity, then the $K(\pi,1)$-conjecture holds for $A_{\Lambda'}$.
+We claim $\Lambda'$ has at most 4 nodes.
+The corollary follows from this claim and Theorem~\ref{thm:4generator}, as if $\Lambda$ contain the Coxeter diagram $[3,5,3]$ as an induced subgraph and $W_\Lambda$ is a 3-dimensional hyperbolic reflection group, then $\Lambda=[3,5,3]$.
 It remains to show the claim.
-Let $P\subset \mathbb H^3$ be a fundamental domain with respect to the reflection group $W_\Gamma$ such that $W_\Gamma$ is generated by orthogonal reflection according the codimension 1 faces $\{P_i\}_{i=1}^k$ of $P$ (some of the vertices of $P$ might be in the boundary at infinity of $\mathbb H^3$).
+Let $P\subset \mathbb H^3$ be a fundamental domain with respect to the reflection group $W_S$ such that $W_S$ is generated by orthogonal reflection according the codimension 1 faces $\{P_i\}_{i=1}^k$ of $P$ (some of the vertices of $P$ might be in the boundary at infinity of $\mathbb H^3$).
 The \emph{support} of $P_i$ is defined to be the hyperplane in $\mathbb H^3$ that contains $P_i$.
-We define another graph $\Gamma_0$, whose vertices are in 1-1 correspondence with $\{P_i\}_{i=1}^k$, and two vertices are adjacent if the associated codimension 1 faces intersect in a codimension 2 face.
-By \cite{andreev1970intersection}, two vertices of $\Gamma_0$ are adjacent if and only the support of the associated codimension 1 faces have non-empty intersection.
-Thus $\Gamma_0\cong \Gamma$.
-It follows from the definition of $\Gamma_0$ that it is a planar graph.
-Thus any complete subgraph in $\Gamma$, hence in $\Gamma_0$, has $\le 4$ vertices, as desired. \end{proof}
+We define another graph $\Gamma$, whose vertices are in 1-1 correspondence with $\{P_i\}_{i=1}^k$, and two vertices are adjacent if the associated codimension 1 faces intersect in a codimension 2 face.
+Then $\Gamma$ is planar.
+By \cite{andreev1970intersection}, two vertices of $\Gamma$ are adjacent if and only the support of the associated codimension 1 faces have non-empty intersection.
+It follows that nodes of $\Lambda'$ span a complete subgraph of $\Gamma$, as $\Lambda'$ is free-of-infinity.
+Thus the claim follows from the planarity of $\Gamma$. \end{proof}